estnltk/ner-tagger/docs/installation.md

 So far, you can login to http://localhost:8000/admin and inspect the imported corpus.
 Now, lets create a new user and assign him a corpus for annotation.
 First, go to http://localhost:8000/admin/auth/user and add a new user.
-Next, assign a corpus:
+Next, assign the corpus:

     $ ./bin/django assign_corpus "user-name" "corpus-name"

-Now, you can login with a newly crated username to http://localhost:8000/ and start annotating a corpus.
+Now, you can login with a newly crated user to http://localhost:8000/ and start annotating the corpus.

 ## Production installation